IntelliTect/EssentialCSharp/README.md

 ## Checkout the online resource that walks through all code samples in this repository at [EssentialCSharp.com](https://essentialcsharp.com)

-## Startup
+## Requirements

-Ensure one of the following frameworks is installed at the latest version.

-- [.NET](https://www.microsoft.com/net/core) (All) - This project is currently tested against .NET 8.0, 7.0, and 6.0.
+- [.NET](https://www.microsoft.com/net/core) - This project is currently tested against .NET 8.0, 7.0, and 6.0.
-- [Visual Studio](https://visualstudio.microsoft.com/downloads/) contains .NET Core to get up and running.
+- [Visual Studio](https://visualstudio.microsoft.com/downloads/) - Already contains .NET Core to get up and running.
 Not to mention, it's a great IDE that makes it easy to get started.
+- [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) - While not required, a good tool to get used to, and easy way to download this code repository quickly.
+[GitKraken](https://www.gitkraken.com/git-client/try-free) is a great GUI for using Git if you prefer not using the command line.

 ## Download the Code